michaelmuenzer/ScrollableNumberPicker/README.md

     android:layout_height="wrap_content"/>
 ```

-You can make use of various custom attributes to define how the increment and decrement interaction should behave.
+You can make use of various custom attributes to define how the increment and decrement interactions should behave.
 ```xml
 <LinearLayout
     [...]